- Air Fryer Accessory Kit

 You’ll constantly be spritzing or spraying something.
 I know that spritzing sounds like some sort of violent yoga/plyometrics bootcamp or a cousin to the toy poodle, but you’ll definitely be hunting one or two down when your fingers go numb from tossing frozen French fries.

-This bottle keeps the light from your oil which is helpful for keeping it from going rancid.
+It’s a solid choice for air frying as it mists instead of hitting the food with a stream of oil.
+The UV protection is provided by a blue wrapper.
+It keeps the light from your oil which is helpful for keeping it from going rancid.
 It also has the added advantage of eliminating “urine sample” comments from drunk guests who wander into your kitchen.
+Here’s the list of features.

 I’m always using parchment paper in my air fryer for things like reheating pastries (I don’t own a toaster oven anymore, just an upright toaster).
 This seems a little over the top but in the end, it saves me time and paper compared to cutting them to size myself.

-These are bleach-free and reasonably priced.
+They’re made from bamboo wood pulp.
+Numola offers both white and natural colors and both are bleach free.
+They’re heat resistant up to 450° Fahrenheit.
 The link goes to the smallest option (7-inches) but there are size options available all the way up to ten inches.

 A reusable alternative to parchment paper.
 You can buy the mesh version or get the solid type and just punch some holes in them.
 Just be sure you have ventilation on the bottom and the mat is PTFE free.